-Unintended consequences, 2: A counter-intuitive result
+A counter-intuitive result

 One of the surprising results of the NHS's improving performance is that waiting lists for operations may become, indeed need to become, longer.
 This arises as a result of the system for giving patients advance notice of impending operations.
-Most hospitals notify patients of their inclusion on operating lists each month.
+Most hospitals notify patients of their inclusion on operating lists on a monthly basis.
 This means that each month a hospital has to send out enough notices to ensure that there is a supply of cases for the coming month for, say, hernia operations.